simp/pupmod-simp-simplib/REFERENCE.md

 Tranforms a list of networks into an equivalent array in dotted quad notation.

-* CIDR networks are converted to dotted quad notation networks.
+* IPv4 CIDR networks are converted to dotted quad notation networks.
-  IP addresses and hostnames are left untouched.
+  All other IP addresses and hostnames are left untouched.
 * Terminates catalog compilation if any input item is not a valid network or hostname.